signalfx/splunk-otel-collector/deployments/puppet/README.md

 - Windows Server 2019 64-bit
 - Windows Server 2022 64-bit

-On Windows, the collector is installed as a Windows service and the environment variables used in the configuration are set at service scope, i.e.: they are only available to the collector service and not to the entire machine.
+On Windows, the collector is installed as a Windows service and its environment variables are set at the service scope, i.e.: they are only available to the collector service and not to the entire machine.

 ## Usage